aravind-segu/finalTestProject/README.md

 3. Create a new project by initializing MLOps Stacks again but this time with the `Project_Only` parameter.
 4. Run the `deploy-cicd.yml` workflow with the `project_name` parameter set to the name of the project you want to set up CI/CD for.

-NOTE: This project has already been initialized with an instantiation of the above workflow, so there's no need to run it again for project `finalTestProject`.